Menu

 • Continue taking the rest of the pack as usual and use an extra method of contraception for the next 7 days.

 • Check how many pills you have left in your pack.
-If it is more than 7 pills then complete the pack as usual and take the 7 day break at the end of the packet.
-If you have less than 7 pills left in the pack, then miss the break at the end of this packet and start the new packet immediately without the 7 day pill free interval.
+If it is more than 7 pills then complete the pack as usual and take the 4 or 7 day break at the end of the packet.
+If you have less than 7 pills left in the pack, then miss the break at the end of this packet and start the new packet immediately without the 4 or 7 day pill free interval.

 • You may need emergency contraception if you have had unprotected sex since missing the pills or in the 7 days before missing the pills.